Table of Contents

 From the sidebar, click on Manage strings.

-In the Detected tab, select all the strings you want to ignore.
+In the "Detected" tab (or the "Approved" tab if you wish to exclude previously approved strings), select all the strings you want to ignore.

 And like before, you can hover your cursor over a string to mark it as ignored.
 Click the “x” icon instead of the checkmark to ignore a string.